-The Partridge Berry Plant has several other more familiar names such as Squaw Vine, Two Eyed Berry, Running Fox and Creeping Berry.
+The Partridge Berry Plant has several other familiar names, such as Squaw Vine, Two Eyed Berry, Running Fox, and Creeping Berry.
 The botanical name for these plants is Mitchella Repens.
-These plants are fascinating as they are considered to be a vine, but can be trained to grow in the shape and manner of a woody shrub bush.
-These plants are one of the several vines that do not climb but grow by creeping along the ground.
+These plants are fascinating as they are considered to be vine but can be trained to grow in the shape and manner of a woody shrub bush.
+These plants are several vines that do not climb but grow by creeping along the ground.
 The foliage on these plants is beautiful.
 These are evergreen vines that will provide color all year long.
 The leaves are a glossy, emerald green color.
-In mid-spring, through early summer these plants will produce a blossom that is similar to a trumpet in shape and white.
+In mid-spring through early summer, these plants will produce a blossom similar to a trumpet in shape and white.
 These blooms are quite pretty and will have four petals.
-Many bees and butterflies will be attracted to these blooms while they last.
-In mid to late summer these blooms are replaced by the gorgeous red berry.
-These berries may last through the winter and are a source of food for wild turkeys, foxes, grouse, mice, skunks and other small wildlife.
+Many bees and butterflies will be attracted to these blossoms while they last.
+In mid to late summer, these blooms are replaced by gorgeous red berries.
+These berries may last through the winter and are a food source for wild turkeys, foxes, grouse, mice, skunks, and other small wildlife.
 Many birds also love the berries.
 The foliage is sometimes food for deer.
-These plants are common along the eastern portion of North America and have been known to be used for medicinal qualities.
-These plants will grow best in Zones 5 through 9 and have been known to grow in other zones too.
+These plants are common along the eastern portion of North America and used for medicinal qualities.
+These plants will grow best in zones 5 through 9 and have been known to grow in other zones too.
 They can reach up to 8 inches tall when they are mature plants.
 They thrive in full to partially shady areas.
-These plants prefer moist, well-drained soil conditions, but are very adaptable to other soil conditions as long as they have moisture and drainage.
-These are super plants to grow and have in the landscape.
+These plants prefer moist, well-drained soil conditions but are very adaptable to other soil conditions as long as they have moisture and drainage.

 The Squaw Vine is a small grower and can reach about a foot long when it is mature.
-This plant is found in densely wooded areas.
+Found in densely wooded areas.
 Nova Scotia and Florida are prime growers of this plant.
-The blooms are fragrant and typically appear as a white or purple color.
-The berries are not only edible to humans but also used for many medicinal purposes such as helping with menstrual cramps or to help a lady go into labor.
-The partridge berry has green foliage with red berries and a red bloom.
+The blooms are fragrant and typically appear as white or purple colors.
+The berries are edible to humans and used for many medicinal purposes such as menstrual cramps or to help a lady go into labor.
+The partridge berry has green foliage with red berries and red bloom.